Click To Read More

 Read more…

-• The Real Mary King’s Close: Things to Do
+• The Real Mary King’s Close Visitor Guide

 The Real Mary King’s Close is a tourist attraction located in the middle of Edinburgh’s historic Royal Mile.
 The attraction allows visitors to step beneath the streets of Edinburgh into an underground labyrinth where the stories of the city’s past residents unfold through a series of exhibits and displays.